-According to the International Meteor Organization, Quadrantids are expected to peak during the early morning of 4th January at 2:00 am UTC.
-This means that people living in Europe will have the best view as the meteor shower peak lasts for few hours.
+According to the International Meteor Organization, Quadrantids are expected to peak during the early morning of 4th January at 8:20 am UT.
+This means that people living in North America will have the best view as the meteor shower peak lasts for few hours.

 Quadrantids meteor shower are best seen in the northen hemisphere.
 Hence, people living in the north would enjoy a good view of the meteor shower from 3rd January (late night) to 4th January (early morning).